Neuromorphic Computing for Content-based Image Retrieval: Conclusion

 \section{Conclusion}

-We studied the application of the Loihi chip, a neuromorphic computing hardware developed by Intel, in image retrieval using deep-learning embeddings.
-Our results show that the generation of the deep learning embeddings by spiking neural networks for computer vision applications is about 3.2 times more energy-efficient compared with a CPU and 12.5 times more energy-efficient compared with a GPU.
-We confirm the longterm potential of neuromorphic computing in machine learning, not as a replacement for the predominant Von Neumann architecture, but as accelerated coprocessors.
+\begin{linenumbers} We studied the application of the Loihi chip, a neuromorphic computing hardware developed by Intel, in image retrieval.
+Our results show that the generation of the deep learning embeddings by spiking neural networks for lightweight convolutional neural networks is about 2.5 times more energy-efficient compared with a CPU and 12.5 times more energy-efficient compared with a GPU.
+We confirm the long-term potential of neuromorphic computing in machine learning, not as a replacement for the predominant von Neumann architecture, but as accelerated coprocessors. \end{linenumbers}